Qatar corruption scandal at the European Parliament: Investigation

 The German magazine Der Spiegel was given access to over 1,300 documents from the Belgian investigation.
 According to these documents, Panzeri's group received payment in cash from Qatar, Morocco, Mauritania and possibly Saudi Arabia.
 The group are described as "shockingly amateurish", because they stored the money they received in bribes in their apartments, made hundreds of unencrypted telephone calls and held a "conspiratorial meeting in a hotel that was full of surveillance cameras".
 Nevertheless, they operated undetected for years.
 A spreadsheet found on one computer lists 199 meetings and activities undertaken by a number of named people between April 2018 and December 2022.

-According to Politico, on 20 June, Michel Claise, the Belgian judge leading the European Parliament corruption probe, stepped down from the ongoing corruption investigation amid allegations of a conflict of interest.
+In June 2023, lead investigator Claise recused himself after the lawyer of Tarabella, one of the accused, raised allegations of a conflict of interest, due to the fact that Claise's eldest son ran a company with the son of Arena, an associate of Panzeri.
 The prosecutor's office said that the action was taken due to "the substantial work he and his investigators have done in this case" and "the absence of any real evidence to cast doubt on the probity of any of the parties involved."
-Claise's resignation comes after a request for recusal filed Monday by Maxim Töller, the Liège-based lawyer for MEP Marc Tarabella, a primary suspect in the sprawling case.
-The case appears to be on a culmination point because there isn't enough evidence to convict any of the parties involved due to all these issues, including the judge backing down from the case.
-Subsequently, it emerged that the son of Michel Claise runs a business with the son of MEP Marie Arena, then chair of the subcommittee on human rights, who has close connections with suspect Antonio Panzeri, Arena has also been named in the arrest warrant for Cozzolino.
+Claise was replaced by Aurélie Dejaiffe.
+The Court of Appeal ruled, in February 2026, that there had been no conflict of interest, but Claise had in the meantime retired.

+Elisabetta Gualmini (left) and Alessandra Moretti (right).

+In March 2025, the Belgian Prosecutor's Office requested the lifting of parliamentary immunity for Elisabetta Gualmini and Alessandra Moretti.
+In December 2025, the European Parliament voted in favour of removing Moretti's immunity, but against removing that of Gualmini.

+As of March 2026, no trial date had been set in the case.
+Defence lawyers had lodged a complaint about the way the investigation had been conducted; in February 2026, the Court of Appeal ruled that there had been no significant flaws in the investigation and that the prosecution could continue.